 In addition, ACCEL Africa will be supported by continuous research and identification of good practices from the project implementation and from other sources.

-The project will rely on the support from Nigeria’s government as well as workers’ and employers’ organizations.
+The project will also rely on the support from Ugandan workers’ and employers’ organizations.